Preparing for the Potential Return of COVID-19

 Organizations such as University Medical Center in El Paso, Texas, Grand Strand Regional Medical Center in Myrtle Beach, South Carolina, and the University of Utah Health have already relied on BLU-MED Response Systems® (BLU-MED) modular medical shelters to help get them through the first wave of COVID-19.
 With versatile functionality, rapid deployment, the durability necessary for long-term use, and the ability to be disassembled and stored in between outbreaks, these modular hospital facilities are an ideal solution to meet changing, unpredictable needs.

 Whether your organization is ready to start preparing for the second wave of COVID-19 or you merely want to start thinking through your response options, reach out to BLU-MED today.
-We can review the benefits of a deployable field hospital or deployable morgue system to meet medical surge, a negative pressure isolation system (NPIS) to quarantine infected patients, or a custom facility to meet your specific needs — and prepare for whatever is to come.
+We can review the benefits of a deployable field hospital or deployable morgue system to meet medical surge, a negative pressure isolation system (NPIS) to quarantine infected patients, or a custom facility to meet your specific needs.